 The five-pointed stars represent individuals: Everybody is a star, that is, in the sense that each individual is included and counts equally in the utilitarian calculus.

 Yellow is the colour of happiness.
-The yellow background, accordingly, represents the hedonistic part of classical utilitarianism.
+The yellow background, accordingly, represents the hedonistic part of classical utilitarianism: Happiness is the only thing good in itself.

-The smile of stars represents the aggregate of happiness, which is what classic utilitarianism seeks to promote.
+The smile formed by the stars represents the aggregate of happiness.
+This is what classical utilitarianism seeks to promote.
 The flag does not feature the smiles of individual stars; it features the smile they form together.
 This represents the utilitarian tenet that it is our aggregated, collective happiness that matters, not merely the individual happiness of particular people.

-Finally, in the smile of stars, some stars are higher up than others.
+Finally, in the smile, some stars are higher up than others.
 This represents the utilitarian indifference to distribution.
 Sometimes, in order to realize the greatest collective happiness, some individuals have to be better off than others.
 Similarly, utilitarianism sometimes favours trade-offs in which some individuals are made worse off for the greater good of the many.

 Taking the height of the flag as our unit, the flag is two units wide.
-The five stars are spread out with their centres 360 / 15 degrees apart along the lower arc of a circle with a radius of 13 / 15 units with a centre above the middle star.
-The stars have a radius of 2 / 15 units.
-They are centred vertically so that the distance from the top of the top stars to the top of the flag is the same as the distance from the bottom of the bottom star to the bottom of the flag.
-Finally, the stars are also centred horizontally so that the distance from the leftmost part of the leftmost star to the left edge of the flag is the same as the distance between the rightmost part of the rightmost star to the right edge of the flag.
+Five five-pointed stars, each with one point pointing straight up, are spread out with their centres 2π / 15 radians apart along an arc consisting of the lower third of a circle with a radius of e / π units and its centre above the middle star.
+The stars have a radius of 1 / (5 √2) units.
+The arc is aligned vertically so that the distance from the centre of either of the top stars to the top of the flag is the same as the distance from the centre of the bottom star to the bottom of the flag.
+The arc is aligned horizontally so that the the centre of the middle star is equally far off from the left and right edges of the flag.

 Is there a utilitarian in your life?
 Download the flag in your format of choice, and hoist the utilitarian banner today!